 This should come as no surprise—practice testing has been lauded by learning experts as one of the best ways to retain information.
 Practice testing has over 100 years of research to back up its effectiveness.
 Simply put, it works.

-Practice testing doesn’t need to actually be an actual test and in a testing environment.
-Actually, you can test yourself anytime, anywhere, and with anything.
+Practice testing doesn’t need to be an actual test and in a testing environment.
+You can test yourself anytime, anywhere, and with anything.
 You can test yourself in your head by asking yourself questions and answering them.
 Also, you can test yourself by using flash cards.
 You can test yourself by doing practice problems without the aid of notes or textbook material.
 And yes, you can test yourself by setting yourself up in a testing environment.

 Two theories have been put forth as to why testing works:

-1. testing enhances retention by triggering elaborative retrieval processes by accessing your long-term memory and retrieving associated information and
+- testing enhances retention by triggering elaborative retrieval processes by accessing your long-term memory and retrieving associated information and

-2. testing facilitates the encoding of more effective mediators via cues and targets.
+- testing facilitates the encoding of more effective mediators via cues and targets.

-Additionally, recent evidence suggests that practice testing also improves the ability of students to mentally organize their knowledge, and thereby increasing the speed and efficiency of the information retrieval process.
+Additionally, recent evidence suggests that practice testing also improves the ability of students to mentally organize their knowledge, thereby increasing the speed and efficiency of the information retrieval process.

 Practice testing is highly effective because it is reasonable with time demand, doesn’t take a whole lot to learn how to do, and works for all types of tasks and subjects.